UwUAroze/UwUAroze/README.md

 <h2>Projects</h2>
 • UwUGuard (A Minecraft anticheat)<br />
-• A ton of other private/personal things :p
+• A ton of other small/personal things, hence all the private repos and commits :p

 <h2>About me</h2>
 • Aroze, she/her, 14<br />